Version control in computational biology

 Open Access article at the Biophysical Journal.

-Workshop on Data management in Life Sciences, BTW 2015, Hamburg, March 2015
+Article in Proceedings of the Workshop on Data management in Life Sciences, BTW, Hamburg (2015)

-Proceedings of the 2014 Workshop on Semantic Web Applications and Tools for life sciences.
-Demo paper.
+Open Access demo paper in Proceedings of the 2014 Workshop on Semantic Web Applications and Tools for life sciences (2014)

-Proceedings of the 10th International Conference on Data Integration in the Life Sciences, Poster and Demo Papers, H. Galhardas and E. Rahm (eds.), Lisbon, Portugal, July 2014.
+Demo paper in Proceedings of the 10th International Conference on Data Integration in the Life Sciences, Lisbon, Portugal (2014)